A Local’s London 4 Days Itinerary: See the Best of London

 Inside you will find collections of different historical periods: from Ancient Greek, Roman and Egyptian, to medieval Europe and highlights of Middle East, Africa and Asia to the very least!

 I live here and it’s hard not to be biassed, but I don’t think I’ve ever heard of anyone who didn’t like it here.
-Yes, the weather is often miserable, it has its flaws, but overall, London is SO WORTH visiting.
+Yes, the weather is often miserable, the city has its flaws, but overall, London is SO WORTH visiting.

 Read my other London posts: